-In 2013, what was the approximate female-to-male ratio among students who took the AP exam in Spanish Literature and Culture?
+In 2021, what was the approximate female-to-male ratio among students who took the AP exam in Spanish Literature?

 There is no innate difference in the ability of girls and boys to master a foreign language; but in the United States, there is now a big gender gap in motivation.
-In other words: the biggest differences between girls and boys is not in what they can do but in what they want to do.
-In my visits to more than 380 schools over the past 14 years, I have learned a great deal about how to boost boys’ motivation in modern foreign languages as well as in English literature and creative writing, history and social studies, art and music.
-You can get a taste of this material in chapters 2 and 8 of my book Boys Adrift.
+In other words: the biggest differences between girls and boys are not in what they can do but in what they want to do.
+In my visits to more than 460 schools over the past 22 years, I have learned a great deal about how to boost boys’ motivation in modern foreign languages as well as in English literature and creative writing, history and social studies, art and music.
+You can get a taste of this material in chapters 2 and 8 of my book Boys Adrift, second edition.
 Or, you could attend my workshop for teachers titled “Jane Eyre for Boys: Gender-specific strategies to break down gender stereotypes and broaden educational horizons.”